forcedotcom/go-soql/README.md

     likeOperator // is the tag to be used for "like" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. notLikeOperator // is the tag to be used for "not like" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. inOperator // is the tag to be used for "in" operator in where clause.
+It should be used on members of struct that have been tagged with whereClause. notInOperator // is the tag to be used for "not in" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. equalsOperator // is the tag to be used for "=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. notEqualsOperator // is the tag to be used for "!=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. nullOperator // is the tag to be used for " = null " or "!= null" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause.